- Normal precautions

-English is not widely spoken in South Korea so a phrase book can be very useful when you want to communicate essentials.
+English is not widely spoken in South Korea so a translation app can be very useful when you want to communicate essentials.

 In general, taxi drivers do not speak English, though some companies offer in-car translation.
 It is best to have written directions (in Korean) and a map.

 Some Korean taxi drivers are sometimes reluctant to pick up foreigners and this reluctance can be more evident at night or during inclement weather.
 Given often-heavy traffic conditions, you should get advice about travel times.

 The Seoul metro and bus network are excellent forms of transport: quick, cheap and extensive.
 Ticket machines operate in English as well as Korean.